 Ridofranz/iStock/Getty Images

 Prospective investors are often confronted with lots of financial jargon, with some terms carrying similar names and confusing definitions.
 These investors must understand the difference between various types of investment return rates.
 These rates include the dividend rate, the annual percentage rate (APR) and the annual percentage yield (APY).
-Each of these terms involve the rate of return on investments, but they also serve to define the function of different investment instruments.
+While the dividend rate and the APY are ways to calculate an investor's rate of return, an APR is the rate of interest charged on a loan product.

 Dividend Rate Calculations